arineng/arin_template_processor/README.md

     ./gradlew clean build

 This command builds and tests the software.
-It should produce a `template_processor` web archive (WAR) file in the `template_processor/build/libs` directory.
+It produces a `template_processor` web archive (WAR) file in the `template_processor/build/libs` directory.

 To omit tests when building the software, use the following command: